Which Solid Gold Grain Free Recipe Cups Get

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-Solid Gold Grain Free is a meat-based wet dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Solid Gold recipe cups are a grain-free dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 - Solid Gold Dog Food Recall (5/8/2012)

 You can view a complete list of all dog food recalls since 2009 here.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.